asim3/notes/data/kubernetes/network/ingress/index.md

 1- deploy pods with `labels`
 2- deploy service with same `labels`
+3- install ingress controller
-3- deploy ingress linked to this service
+4- deploy ingress linked to this service
-4- check the domain from outside
+5- check the domain from outside

 ## list